 There’s nothing worse than arriving home after a hard days work and finding your designer mahogany has been chewed to bits by your little companion.
 Chomping on anything and everything can be the most annoying behaviour from your dog or a young pup, in this article we’re going go over what you need to make a ‘bitter spray’ to deter your dog from ever munching on your household items again.
+One thing to remember is that bitter apple spray is no substitute for training.
+Behavioural training is the long-term goal of preventing your puppy from chewing things.
+In the short term you could try all natural treats that aid teething or specific puppy toys for teething.

 1. Safety – If you are using a spray bottle that you’ve recycled from some form of a detergent bottle, first things first, safety.
 Make sure you’ve completely cleaned out the detergent bottle with near boiling water, and also hot soap and water, no traces of the detergent can be left in the bottle what-so-ever!